Wednesday, November 27, 2024

 (Source

 The way I see it, a religious mythology can either exude a psychological energy of empowering vitality, freedom and adventure, or form an oppressive, life-squelching and "controlling vibe."
 From this perspective, I see a distinct difference between the cultural energy in the mythologies of the Greeks and the Norse, which is different from the more depleting nihilistic energies of Buddhism and Pauline Christianity.
-Instead of hiding in a Buddhist or Christian monastery, being celibate and praying or meditating life away, there is instead in the Proto-Indo-European descending mythological traditions (like Norse mythology), an energy of heroic adventurism and overcoming chaos with creativity through poetry and art and a warrior spirit.
+Instead of hiding in a Buddhist or Christian monastery, being celibate and praying or meditating your life away, there is instead in the Proto-Indo-European ethnolinguistic mythological traditions (like in Norse mythology), an energy of heroic adventurism and overcoming chaos with creativity through poetry and art and a warrior spirit.

-This Northwind vitality, or aliveness, is also in my view the energy of the foundations of America: which was based on this Greco Nordic spirit of breaking free from any oppressor and charting your own course with a spirit of adventure with an appeal to Nature's God: which God of Nature had more in common with the Greco Nordic mythological traditions which are based on the personification of the natural forces of nature, with the Gods representing the drives and instincts of the body.
+This Northwind vitality, or "aliveness," is also in my view the energy of the foundations of America: which was based on this Greco-Nordic Spirit of breaking free from any oppressor and charting your own course with a spirit of adventure with an appeal to Nature's God: which "God of Nature" had more in common with the Greco-Nordic mythological traditions which are based on the personification of the natural forces of nature; with the Gods representing the drives and instincts of the body in rational harmony with the forces of the Universe.

-When I study the lives of the main American founder fathers, in particular Ben Franklin who was a Deist, I find him embracing the energies of the body and the joy of living, with a more Greco Epicurean spirit instead of a Pauline attitude.
+When I study the lives of the main American Founding Fathers, in particular Ben Franklin (who was a Deist), I find him embracing the energies of the body and the joy of living: with a more "Epicurean Spirit" instead of a Pauline life-renouncing anti-sensual attitude.

-Rather than a religious dogma or set scripture, the reality of nature we experience all around us becomes your hymnal and scripture, your temple dome the sun shines upon.
-As an organic being not a platonic form, you grow within and through life as a part of life.
-There cannot be one true religion or tradition, only subjective perspectives.
+Rather than a religious dogma or set scripture, in Deism the reality of Nature we experience all around us becomes our hymnal and scripture, our temple dome the sun shines upon.

-I instead consider myself an American and basically if I needed a religion or chose one, then Americanism is my religion.
-For we have just advanced to far rationally and scientifically to return to any religion in my opinion, whether it be Norse paganism, or Hinduism, or Christianity, etc. We Americans already have the symbols on the dollar bill and the natural anthem as our American hymn.
-I like how Vivek Ramaswamy as an Indo-European Indian-Hindu does not lead with his personal religion.
-Hinduism is by the way is a cousin to the Norse as a branch of the Pro-Indo-European ethnolinguistic religious tree.
-Instead, Vivek focuses on our shared values as North Americans and the principles and values of what I call Americanism on my site here.
+We Americans already have the symbols on the Dollar Bill and the national anthem as our American hymn.
+I like how Vivek Ramaswamy as an Indo-European Indian-Hindu does not lead with his personal religion as a Hindu.
+By the way Hinduism is a cousin to Norse Paganism as a branch on the Pro-Indo-European ethnolinguistic religious tree.
+Vivek focuses on our shared values as North Americans and the principles and values of what I call Americanism on my site here.